US seeks to buy 6 million barrels for oil reserve by January

-Oct 19 (Reuters) - The U.S. Department of Energy said on Thursday it hopes to buy six million barrels of crude oil for delivery to the Strategic Petroleum Reserve in December and January, as it continues its plan to refill the emergency stockpile.
+Oct 19 (Reuters) - President Joe Biden's administration hopes to buy 6 million barrels of crude oil for delivery to the Strategic Petroleum Reserve in December and January, as it continues its plan to replenish the emergency stockpile, the U.S. Department of Energy said on Thursday.

-The DOE added that it will continue refilling the reserve with monthly solicitations through at least May 2024, for volumes that have yet to be determined.

-The Biden administration last year conducted the largest ever sale from the SPR of 180 million barrels, part of a strategy to stabilize soaring oil markets and combat high pump prices in the aftermath of Russia's invasion of Ukraine.
+Last year the administration conducted the largest ever sale from the SPR of 180 million barrels, part of a strategy to stabilize soaring oil markets and combat high pump prices in the aftermath of Russia's invasion of Ukraine.

+Since then, the U.S. has bought back 4.8 million barrels for an average of less than $73 a barrel.
+In January, DOE rejected some bids from oil companies to replenish up to 3 million barrels.

+The department will determine whether submitted bids are acceptable and believes its price guidance and monthly solicitations will allow it to move quickly when buying opportunities arise.

-That sale angered some Republicans who accused the administration of leaving the U.S. with the lowest level in the reserve in 40 years, and a thin supply buffer to adequately respond to a future supply crisis.
-But analysts have pointed out that Republicans had also called for big sales from the reserve as domestic U.S. oil output has soared thanks to fracking and other drilling techniques.
+Last year's 180 million barrel sale angered some Republicans who accused the administration of leaving the U.S. with the lowest level in the reserve in 40 years, and a thin supply buffer to adequately respond to a future supply crisis.
+But Republicans in recent years had also called for big sales from the reserve as domestic U.S. oil output has soared thanks to fracking and other drilling techniques.

 The Biden administration has said it hopes its repurchase strategy will provide good taxpayer returns, because the oil was sold around $95 a barrel and can be bought back cheaper.